G4S: Failure to meet London 2012 Security Contract

 On 12 July 2012, it was announced that 3,500 British troops would be deployed at the 2012 Summer Olympics due to a shortage of adequately trained G4S security staff, with Labour MP Keith Vaz claiming that, "G4S has let the country down and we have literally had to send in the troops".
 Shares in G4S later dropped nine percent after the firm claimed it faced a possible £50 million loss as a result of failing to provide sufficient trained staff for the 2012 Olympic Games.
 On 17 July, the company's chief executive, Nick Buckles, appeared before the Home Affairs Select Committee, where he apologised for the organisational failings, expressed regret at having taken on the Olympic security contract, and agreed in principle to pay bonuses to soldiers drafted at the last moment as replacement security staff.
 Pressed by Labour MP David Winnick, he was forced to admit that organisational situation had become a "humiliating shambles".

 In Newcastle, G4S was replaced by 500 staff from local security firms for Olympic events.

 In Scotland, G4S was stripped of the security role with it passing to Strathclyde Police.
 At Dorney Lake, the Olympic rowing and canoeing venue, a G4S manager reported G4S radios were not working, so staff were relying on personal mobile phones to communicate; G4S confirmed the venue was being manned by military personnel after 66 percent of rostered G4S staff were failing to show.
 The venue manager reported parts of the CCTV system had already been replaced by Army patrols and a complete army takeover was "on the cards".

 On 22 July 2012, a contractor reported that a third of his expected staff had not turned up; instead, he was sent a group of mainly female, teenage students with minimal training, whom he turned away as he did not feel comfortable leaving them for night duties.
 On 8 August 2012, G4S announced that it had finally contracted enough employees to fully fulfil its contract for the Olympic games.
 Although missing its initial target of 10,000, G4S announced the sending of 7,000 personnel each day to Olympic venues, in a way they felt would allow them to fully secure each venue.
 Subsequent to the Olympics contract failures, the chief constables of Bedfordshire, Cambridgeshire and Hertfordshire were to recommend abandoning outsourcing work to G4S.
 They were backed by Jim Paice, the agriculture minister and Conservative MP for South East Cambridgeshire.
 Following the Olympic Games, G4S provided a donation of £2.5 million to military charities as a goodwill gesture.

 Sale of Wackenhut Pakistan

 G4S announced in late August 2012 that it would be selling its Pakistan division, Wackenhut Pakistan Limited, to its chairman Ikram Sehgal for a figure of around $10 million, according to the Financial Times.

-Sehgal disputed this figure, calling it "speculative" to the Express Tribune.
+Sehgal disputed this figure, calling it "speculative", according to the Express Tribune.